bentoml/BentoSVD/README.md

 ## Run the BentoML Service

 We have defined a BentoML Service in `service.py`.
 Run `bentoml serve` in your project directory to start the Service.
+Skip to cloud deployment if you don't have a Nvidia GPU locally.

 ```python
 $ bentoml serve .